tejacques/ConfigManager/README.md

   Harold
 ```

+### Config File Types ###

+Config Manager supports both json and yaml.
+The type is differentiated by the file extension.
+A .conf or .json file is deserialized as Json, a .yaml file is deserialized as Yaml.

 ### Creating a Configuration class to use

 Part of the magic is that ConfigManager can translate your config files to any strongly typed object you define.
 The only constraint is that it must implement new().
 The reason why is so that everything that comes back from the command is guaranteed to not be null.